 One-Day Marriage Officiant Certification

-A One-Day Marriage Officiant Certificate allows a family member or friend to perform a marriage ceremony for any couple within the State of Rhode Island.
-This program is not for use by clergy or other persons empowered to perform marriages under R.I.
+The One-Day Marriage Officiant Certification program allows a family member or friend to perform a civil marriage ceremony for any couple within the State of Rhode Island.
+This program is not for use by clergy of any denomination, including ministers who have been ordained online, or by other persons empowered to perform marriages under R.I.
 Gen. Laws § 15-3-5.

 Officiants must be:

 - Not empowered in any other way to perform marriage ceremonies.
 If you have been ordained online, you are already permitted to perform religious ceremonies in Rhode Island and are not eligible to become a One-Day Officiant.

 Ready to apply?
 Follow these steps: